Back to Blogging: Refreshing the Site and Commitment

 • Azure Functions: Containerisation, deployment patterns, and practical tips

 The hardest part of blogging is not the writing itself but making the time to do it.
 With work, family, and other commitments, it is easy to let writing slip to the bottom of the priority list.
-However, I have found that the posts I have written have been valuable not just to others but to myself as well.
-There have been multiple occasions where I have referred back to my own posts when solving similar problems.
+However, I have found that the posts I have written have been valuable for my own reference so I want to get back to documenting my learning for future reference.